Visiting Banff in March? Here’s All You Need to Know

 Mt.
 Norquay Tubing

-A fun thing to do in Banff with the family or friends is go tubing at Mt.
+A fun thing to do in Banff with family or friends is go tubing at Mt.
 Norquay.
 There’s a set tubing park here and two different time slots to enjoy every day.
-On weekends, there is often night tubing.
-But make sure to check the schedule first.
+On weekends, there is often night tubing, but make sure to check the schedule first.

-You can expect super long tube parks (the longest in Alberta), and they are extremely fast.
-Tickets cost $45 and include the tube.
-Be careful here, although it seems like a seemingly safe activity many people get hurt tubing every year by going too fast.
+You can expect super-long tube parks (the longest in Alberta), and they are extremely fast.
+Tickets start at $45 and include the tube.
+Be careful here – although it seems like a seemingly safe activity many people get hurt tubing every year by going too fast.

 Go on a Helicopter Tour

 When wondering what to do in Banff in winter, consider heading to the town next door.
 Alpine Helicopters is based in Canmore and offers helicopter tours that provide a spectacular bird’s eye view of the surrounding mountains.
-While it’s certainly not a cheap thing to do in Canmore in the winter it is undoubtedly an unforgettable one.
-Tours cost $150 per person and can reach as high as $600 for a 45-minute tour.
+While it’s certainly not a cheap thing to do in Canmore in the winter, it is undoubtedly an unforgettable one.
+Tours start at $300 per person and can reach as high as $600 for a 45-minute tour.

-However, rates are lower in the winter and during off season months like March, so make sure to check their site to find the best rate.
+However, rates tend to be lower in the winter and during off-season months like March, so make sure to check their site to find the best rate.

 Go Dog Sledding With Howling Dog Tours